FV Alaska Ranger: Sinking

+Section view of Alaska Ranger rudder assembly, developed from original ship’s drawings.
+The rudder assembly extended about 5 feet above the hull bottom plate.

 According to the United States NTSB (National Transportation Safety Board), the triggering event in the sinking was the loss of one of the two rudders.
 This allowed water to pour into the rudder room by way of the 9-inch diameter rudder trunk.
 The marine architect designed the opening of the rudder trunks to be above the waterline so that water would not enter the rudder room should a rudder fall out.
 However, United Marine Shipbuilding changed the ship from an oil well service vessel to a fishing vessel in 1988.
 The changes raised the waterline 2.5 feet.
 This put the rudder trunk openings below the water line.
 The ceiling of the rudder room was only 20 inches above the trunk openings.

 Flooding of the rudder room should not have sunk the ship since there was a watertight bulkhead.
 The NTSB can only speculate that the door was left open, the seals or latching dogs failed, or that the holes cut in the bulkhead for refrigeration lines needed for fish processing were not watertight.
 If the conversion had installed a watertight bulkhead between sections of the fish processing area the ship would not have sunk.

 Whatever the reason, the water flooded the engine room.
 At some point the water level became high enough to short out the main electrical distribution panel.
 This caused the loss of electrical power throughout the ship.